 From solving problems of basic operations to problems with limits, your child learns to look at the problem in parts and as a whole.
-He learns to pay attention to every detail and assumption possible, and to break down one big complicated problem into a series of easier steps.
+He learns to pay attention to every detail and assumption possible and to break down one big complicated problem into a series of easier steps.
 He also develops the thinking of making sure that all results are accurate.
 This is a skill that your child will be able to apply in other subjects in school as well – like science and history.

 - Open to challenges

 Math problems are not easy – some seem difficult and impossible.
-With a high level of math ability and analytical skill, your child learns how to solve even the most challenging problems.
-He also applies this with other types of challenges he may encounter in life.
+With a high level of math ability and analytical skills, your child learns how to solve even the most challenging problems.
+He also applies this to other types of challenges he may encounter in life.
 Your child develops self-confidence and endurance to overcome challenges until the end – no matter what they are and what the end result may be.

 - Work ethic